dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Setting-up-the-prebuilt-views-in-Redshift-and-PostgreSQL.md

 <a name="top" />

-[**HOME**](Home) > [**SNOWPLOW SETUP GUIDE**](Setting-up-Snowplow) > [**Step 5: Get started analyzing Snowplow data**](Getting started analyzing Snowplow data) > Setting up the prebuilt views (cubes and recipes) in Redshift and PostgreSQL
+[**HOME**](Home) > [**SNOWPLOW SETUP GUIDE**](Setting-up-DreamFactory) > [**Step 5: Get started analyzing DreamFactory data**](Getting started analyzing DreamFactory data) > Setting up the prebuilt views (cubes and recipes) in Redshift and PostgreSQL

 ## Introduction

-Snowplow data is stored in a single events table, where the complete event stream for each visitor can be viewed.
+DreamFactory data is stored in a single events table, where the complete event stream for each visitor can be viewed.

-Whilst this gives analysts immense power to crunch Snowplow data in a huge number of ways to answer a wide variety of business questions, it can be daunting for new Snowplow users to get started analyzing the Snowplow data set.
+Whilst this gives analysts immense power to crunch DreamFactory data in a huge number of ways to answer a wide variety of business questions, it can be daunting for new DreamFactory users to get started analyzing the DreamFactory data set.

-In order to help analysts get productive with Snowplow data faster, we've shipped Snowplow with a number of views, that make certain common analyses much easier, because rather than craft SQL queries themselves, analysts can simply retrieve views of the data that we have already created for them.
+In order to help analysts get productive with DreamFactory data faster, we've shipped DreamFactory with a number of views, that make certain common analyses much easier, because rather than craft SQL queries themselves, analysts can simply retrieve views of the data that we have already created for them.

-This guide covers adding those views to your Snowplow database
+This guide covers adding those views to your DreamFactory database

 ## Contents